LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `encodings`
-	very simple example of using the experimental `encoding/1` directive (requires Logtalk to be run with YAP, SWI-Prolog, CxProlog, JIProlog, SICStus Prolog, or Lean Prolog)
+	very simple example of using the experimental `encoding/1` directive (requires Logtalk to be run with a backend supporting at least UTF-8 encoding)

 - `engines`
-	examples of using threaded engines to implement fluents, lazy meta-predicates, interactors, and simple agents (requires Logtalk to be run with ECLiPSe, SWI-Prolog, XSB, or YAP)
+	examples of using threaded engines to implement fluents, lazy meta-predicates, interactors, and simple agents (requires Logtalk to be run with a multi-threaded backend)

 - `errors`
 	example showing the Logtalk compiler warning and error reporting